Expert Tooling and Handling Enable Precision Large Format Coating

 Usually, when an optic is shipped to a coater it disappears only to reemerge once the work is completed.
-However, EMF embraces collaboration and the transparency customers earn for throughout every step of the coating process.
+However, EMF embraces collaboration and the transparency customers yearn for throughout every step of the coating process.
 In this project, the multi-agency program management and mission-critical nature of the optics meant that program stakeholders were on-site and involved in every step of the process, which EMF easily accommodated.
 The internal and external teams worked closely to establish and execute a plan to safely strip and precisely re-coat each mirror within an aggressive timeline.

 More than 80 years of experience with large format optics has taught the team to expect the unexpected.
-EMF’s robust processes allow it to capture and swiftly pivot to address unexpected developments that could otherwise derail a project.
+EMF’s robust processes allowed it to capture and swiftly pivot to address unexpected developments that could otherwise derail a project.
 This project had more than a few, not the least of which were:

 - A tooling redesign, when undisclosed requirements came to light.